timkurvers/php-enums/README.md

     define('OPCODE_LOGOUT', 3);

 We may call this an enumeration as it is a set of constants related to
 each other indicated by their prefix.
+Consider having a send() method
-Their usage may look like this:
+which heavily relies on the defined opcodes.
+Its usage may look like this:

     function send($opcode, $data=null) { }

-One would pass in a constant (currently ranging from 0 to 3) and some
-additional data, and the send() method will do its job.
+One would pass in one of the defined constants - ranging from 0 to 3 - and some additional data, and the send() method will do its job:

+    send(OPCODE_LOGIN, array('name'=>'Pete'));

 However, there are a set of disadvantages to this approach: